klimbeta/klimbeta/docs/reference/CompType/BetaRoute.md

 ## What is a BetaRoute Competition?

+A BetaRoute competition is a climbing competition where climbers get one attempt to climb a route and are scored on How they climb the route.

+A Route is chosen and Climbers are scored on the difficulty of the Moves and execution of the Moves that they perform on the Route.

+Speed Climbing Competitions are similar to BetaRoute competitions since they both test **HOW** a climber climbs a route and not **IF** a climber can climb the route.

 Both the [Route](/reference/Route/RouteOverview) and the [Moves](/reference/Move/MoveOverview) that the Climber must execute are [fixed](/reference/Glossary#fixed).

-A Route is chosen and Climbers are scored on the Moves and execution of the Moves that they can find then perform on the Route

 ::: tip
 Climbers are expected to be able to complete the Route